-When considering using the services of a financial planner people want to know that their adviser has the necessary qualifications and experience to help them achieve their goals.
-Over Elliot’s extensive career in financial planning he has come across many frequently asked questions which he has answered below.
-If you have any further questions, please do not hesitate to contact Elliot for your complimentary meeting.
+When considering using the services of a Newcastle financial planner people want to know that their adviser has the necessary qualifications and experience to help them achieve their goals.
+Over the years working in financial planning our team has come across many frequently asked questions which we have answered below.
+If you have any further questions, please do not hesitate to contact us on 02 4038 1623.

-1. How much contact do you have with your clients?
+1. How much contact do your financial planners have with clients?

-The adviser at Elliot Watson Financial Planning have regular contact with their clients to ensure they are progressing well with their financial plan and to ensure any changes to your circumstances, government policy, international markets or improvements in technology are considered and factored into your plan if appropriate.
+The financial planners at Elliot Watson Financial Planning have regular contact with their clients to ensure they are progressing well with their financial plan and to ensure any changes to their circumstances, government policy, international markets or improvements in technology are considered and factored into their plan if appropriate.

-The frequency of contact you have with your adviser will depend on the service level you select.
-The options include comprehensive, standard and passive.
+The frequency of contact you have with your financial planner will depend on the service level you select.
+The options include comprehensive, standard or passive.
 Our adviser will explain the differences in the service levels to you during your initial consultation.

 2. How do you charge for your financial advice?

-At EWFP we will charge a fee for service.
+At Elliot Watson Financial Planning we will charge a fee for service.
 This fee will be disclosed to you at the earliest opportunity and no work will commence until we have your agreement to do so.
 In some cases, you are able to have the fee debited from your superannuation account.

-3. How do you choose what to recommend to clients?
+3. How do your financial advisers choose what to recommend to clients?

-Your advisers will only know which products and services to recommend to you once they have had a chance to sit down with you and explore your current financial position and identifies your goals.
-Everyone has a unique situation so what might be appropriate for one person may not be appropriate for another.
-Your adviser will make recommendations based on your circumstances and what suits your needs.
+Our financial planners will only know which products and services to recommend to you once they have sat down with you and explored your current financial position and identified your goals.
+Everyone has a unique set of circumstances, so what might be appropriate for one person may not be appropriate for another.
+Your financial planner will make recommendations based on your circumstances and what suits your needs.

-4. Are your advisers members of any industry and / or professional bodies?
+4. Are your financial planners members of any industry and / or professional bodies?

 Yes.
 Elliot Watson is a CERTIFIED FINANCIAL PLANNER® (CFP®) and a member of the Financial Planning Association (FPA) www.fpa.com.au.
 Jose Hernandez is also a member of the FPA.